ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

      - ⟳ Phase 4 (Enterprise Features) is planned for future implementation

    - **Microsoft Graph Extension**:
-     - ⟳ Phase 1 (Foundation) is in progress with basic authentication and connection setup
+     - ✓ Phase 1 (Foundation) has been completed with authentication, connection setup, SharePoint integration, core integration with entity schemas, and Neo4j knowledge graph integration
-     - ⟳ Phase 2 (Advanced Features) is planned for future implementation
+     - ⟳ Phase 2 (Advanced Features) is in progress with OneDrive file management and Teams conversation analysis

    - **Google Drive/Workspace Extension**:
      - ⟳ Phase 1 (Foundation) is planned for implementation after Microsoft Graph Extension